 [ [1, 0, 0, 0, 0, 0, 5], [0, 1, 0, 0, 0, 0, 1], [0, 0, 1, 0, 0, 0, 3], [0, 0, 0, 1, 0, 0, 3], [0, 0, 0, 0, 1, 0, 6], [0, 0, 0, 0, 0, 1, 2] ]

 And reading off the solution gives and .
-Note in particular that the given in this solution is not the error locator polynomial!
-Nevertheless, the quotient of the two polynomials is exactly which gives back the original message.
+Note in particular that the given in this solution is the true error locator polynomial, but it is not guaranteed to be so!
+Either way, the quotient of the two polynomials is exactly which gives back the original message.

 There is one catch here: how does one determine the value of to use in setting up the system of linear equations?
 It turns out that an upper bound on will work just fine, so long as the upper bound you use agrees with the theoretical maximum number of errors allowed (see the Singleton bound from last time).
 The effect of doing this is that the linear system ends up with some number of free variables that you can set to arbitrary values, and these will correspond to additional shared roots of and that cancel out upon dividing.